ldutoit/eelRNA/trinityrun.md

 I used the tutorial at:
 https://southgreenplatform.github.io/trainings/trinityTrinotate/TP-trinity/

-The combination of modules is cumbersome (due to compiler issues) but it works for me.
+The combination of modules is a bit over the top (due to compiler issues) but it works for me.

 ```
+#user specific environment
 module purge
 module load Trinity/2.8.4-gimkl-2017a
 module load Miniconda3
 source activate transdecoder #modu that contains rm #rsem and other of my trinity utils
 module load  Trinity/2.8.4-gimkl-2017a SAMtools/1.8-gimkl-2017a Bowtie/1.2.0-gimkl-2017a RSEM/1.3.1-gimkl-2017a

+#Trinity command
 align_and_estimate_abundance.pl \
 --transcripts FR_trinity_output/Trinity.fasta \
 --seqType fq \